sweattep/ancient_quotes/README.md

 >If I betray him, I will be a wrongdoer; and those who do wrong do not succeed.

 >If you have reason to fear from a people betrayal, throw their treaty back to them, putting you on equal terms.

+>As a result of their breaking of the covenant We cursed them and made their hearts grow hard